Last updated on March 9th, 2022

 Both Granite and Marble are naturally occurring stones, formed as a result of hundreds of years of natural phenomena.
 While granite is an ingenious rock formed from molten magma (the hot, fluid core of the earth), marble is a rock that results when limestone is exposed to extreme heat and pressure

 Granite is composed of small grains of material and has specks of different colors.
-It is available in several different shades of black, blue, brown and gray.
+It is available in several different shades of black, blue, brown, and gray.
+Marble on the other usually has veins running across it and is available in many earthy tones like green, grey, pink, white and red.
+There’s also the more expensive, spotless, pristine white.

 2. Uses And Available Varieties